Universal Binaries for macOS

 Starting in September 2021, the build scripts and binary distributions of macOS-specific packages (VAppearances, Java Native Rendering, and VAqua) create and use universal binaries.
 Universal binaries are native libraries that contain compiled code for both Intel and Apple Silicon (x86_64 and arm64) architectures.
 This change does not affect application code that uses these packages, but it does change how the packages are built and may change how applications that use the packages are built (if the goal is to build a universal application).

-The above packages use an Apple-created framework called JavaNativeFoundation.
+Releases of the above packages prior to 2024 use an Apple-created framework called JavaNativeFoundation.
 This framework is available on macOS, but it contains code only for the Intel (x64_64) architecture.
-To use these packages on Apple Silicon, the packages must be linked with an unbundled open source version of JavaNativeFoundation.
+To use these releases on Apple Silicon, the packages must be linked with an unbundled open source version of JavaNativeFoundation.
 To accomodate this change, the binary distributions of the above packages use a relative path to access the JavaNativeFoundation framework.
-Using a relative path means that an application that uses these packages must specify a path to locate the framework.
+Using a relative path means that an application that uses these packages must specify a path to locate the framework, if required.

 For a bundled macOS application, the path can be specified as an environment variable in the application Info.plist.